Anay2801/cse15l-lab-reports/lab2.md

     return arr;
   }
 ```
-This code is buggy because it assigns the values from the input array arr to the new array newArray in reverse order, but it does not return the new array newArray which contains the reversed elements of arr.
-Instead, it returns the input array arr itself, which was not modified during the loop.
+This code is buggy because it assigns the values from the uninitialized newArray to the input Array and neither does it return the new array newArray.
+Instead, it returns the input array arr itself which now has the default 0 value as the value of all its elements.

 Corrected code:
 ```